jdelkins/vim-iterm2-navigator/README.md

 This is the trickiest part, requiring a number of steps to set up.

 **1. Symlink the scripts for iTerm2**

+The `iterm2_navigator#install()` function should handle this part for you (on macOS), but in case you want to manually install, follow this general procedure.

 <pre lang="bash">
 <code>$ mkdir -p "~/Library/Application Support/iTerm2/Scripts/AutoLaunch"